martinkearn/Content/Blogs/Blazor File Select with Virus Scan.md

 }
 ```

-Whenever a file is selected in the BlazorInput control, the `file` object will have all the details including the file stream.
+Whenever a file is selected in the BlazorInputFile control, the `file` object will have all the details including the file stream.

 If you want to see a visual indication that you have selected a file, you can add this code to the mark-up section of the razor page: